Criminal Activities

 Criminal Activities is a 2015 American crime thriller film directed by Jackie Earle Haley in his directorial debut and written by Robert Lowell.
-The film stars John Travolta, Michael Pitt, Dan Stevens, Christopher Abbott, Edi Gathegi, Rob Brown and Jackie Earle Haley.
+The film stars Michael Pitt, Dan Stevens, John Travolta, Christopher Abbott, Edi Gathegi, Rob Brown and Jackie Earle Haley.
 The film was released on November 20, 2015, by RLJ Entertainment and Image Entertainment.

 Plot

-Four young men invest borrowed money in a company guaranteed to return their venture capital tenfold or more.
-It does not seem to trouble them that the privileged information on which they are acting was derived from insider trading.
-Two little things go wrong.
-The company suddenly folds under the pressure of federal scrutiny and their financial benefactor turns out to be a high-powered mobster.
+Four people invest borrowed money in a company guaranteed to return their venture capital tenfold or more.
+It does not bother them that the privileged information on which they are acting is derived from insider trading.
+Two things go wrong.
+The company suddenly folds under the pressure of federal scrutiny and their financial benefactor turns out to be a mid level, yet friendly mobster.

 The mobster, named Eddie (John Travolta), offers them a way out of their awkward situation.
-They are to kidnap and hold a man for 24 hours before turning him over to Eddie and his two-man wrecking crew.
+They are to kidnap a man and hold a man for 24 hours before turning the man over to Eddie and his offsiders.
 This action will clear their massive debt with him, and everyone will cheerfully go their separate ways.
-But a couple more annoying little inconveniences crop up.
-One of them is that the kidnap victim is related to an underworld kingpin who offers a two million dollar reward to the first one to recover his nephew.
-Another is that the four kidnappers are now required to collectively murder their victim before being allowed to leave the building alive.
+But a couple more annoying things crop up.
+One of them is that the kidnap victim is related to a mob boss who offers a two million dollar reward to the first one to recover his nephew.
+Another one is that the four kidnappers are now required to each murder the victim before being allowed to leave the building.

-Adding to these contingencies is the fact that things are not at all what they seem.
-Perceived motivations may turn out to be vastly different from actual motivations.
-What at first seemed patently predictable is anything but.
+Adding to these challenges is the fact that things are often not what they appear to be.
+Perceived motivations may differ slightly from actual ones, and what initially seems mundane usually is.